 These mobile establishments can be set up almost anywhere, ranging from conferences and music festivals to co-working spaces and temporary events.
 Furthermore, they offer a unique experience as the setup and atmosphere of every pop-up hotel is different.

-A good example of this are the pop-up ice hotels which are set up in the winter season and made out of snow and ice.
-This gives guests a unique experience that they won’t find in any other kind of hotel, which are only available during the winter season.
+A good example of this are Sweden’s Icehotel pop-up hotels which are built in the winter season and constructed from ice of the Torne river in Jukkasjärvi.
+They offer guests a unique experience that they won’t find in any other kind of hotel, and are only available for a short period of time.

-Pop-up hotels are a great way to get people excited about travelling, while also offering them experiences that are different from the ones they’d get from conventional hotels.
+Pop-up hotels are a great way to get people excited about travelling, while also offering experiences that differ from what they’d get at conventional hotels.

 Rise of subscription based loyalty programs